joejenett/bulltown/_posts/2024-10-27-that-little-bull.md

 slug: that-little bull-on the-homepage
 summary:
 comments: true
-excerpt: "You may have noticed that little bull up there in the right corner corner of the homepage.
-I’ve grown rather fond of it... <p>(<a href='/that-little-bull/'>read more</a>)</p>"
+excerpt: "You may have noticed that little bull up there on the right side of the homepage.
+I’ve grown rather fond of it...<p>(<a href='/that-little-bull/'>read more</a>)</p>"
 ---

-You may have noticed that little bull up there in the right corner corner of the homepage.
+You may have noticed that little bull up there on the right side of the homepage.
 I’ve grown rather fond of it...

 <!--more-->

-and this is the rest of it.
+It’s based on an <a href="https://commons.wikimedia.org/wiki/File:Bull_Standing_in_Water,_from_Different_Animals_MET_DP828086.jpg">etching print</a> by <a title="Adriaen van de Velde - Wikipedia" href="https://en.wikipedia.org/wiki/Adriaen_van_de_Velde">Adriaen van de Velde</a>, a 17th century Dutch painter and printmaker.
+If I have it right, the print was donated to <a href="https://en.wikipedia.org/wiki/en:Metropolitan_Museum_of_Art">the Met</a> in 2011 and subsequently donated to <a title="Wikimedia Commons" href="https://commons.wikimedia.org/wiki/Main_Page">Wikimedia Commons</a> (dedicated to the <a href="https://creativecommons.org/publicdomain/zero/1.0/deed.en">public domain</a>).

 <a href="https://brid.gy/publish/mastodon"></a>